Information theory for dimensionality reduction in dynamical systems: Applications

+These variables coincide with left eigenfunctions of the transfer operator, as discussed in Section~\ref{sec2:opt_enc}.
+We verify this theoretical result numerically in cases where the IB objective Eq.~\eqref{ib_obj} can be solved exactly by using an iterative scheme known as the Blahut-Arimoto algorithm \cite{tishby_IB,cover2012elements} (SI Section~\ref{si_sec:background} and \ref{si_sec:derivations}).
+By taking the logarithm of the encoder as it begins to deviate from the trivial uniform encoder above $\beta_1$ we can confirm that it depends on $x$ only through $\phi_1(x)$ (SI Fig.~\ref{si_fig:doublewell_stability}a-d).
+This can be independently verified by studying the stability of the trivial encoder with respect to perturbations in the parameters $f_n(h_t)$ in Eq.~\eqref{optimal_encoding_spectral}, where we see that the encoder becomes unstable to perturbations in $f_1$, as predicted by our theoretical results (SI Fig.~\ref{si_fig:doublewell_stability}e-i).

+The utility of exact IB for variable discovery is limited because it requires knowledge of the exact conditional distribution $p(x_{t+\Delta t}|x_t)$ which is difficult to estimate in many real-world scenarios.
+Alternatively, as in the previous section, variational IB may be used to solve the IB objective function directly from data.
+This is achieved by introducing a tractable Ansatz for the form of $p(h_t|x_t)$; we show in SI Section~\ref{si_sec:derivations} that this does not change the encoder's dependence on transfer operator eigenfunctions.

-We first consider simulations of two-dimensional fluid flow past a disk \cite{tencer2020tailored}.
-The system is characterized by a high-dimensional velocity field $\vec{v}(x) \in \mathbb{R}^{2\times N_{\text{pixels}}}$, where $N_{\text{pixels}}\sim \mathcal{O}(10^5)$ (Fig.~\ref{fig:cylinderflow_sim}a).
+Our core result linking the behavior of the learned encoder with transfer operator eigenfunctions remains valid even for variational IB applied to high-dimensional systems, which we show by considering a simulated data of fluid flow past a disk \cite{tencer2020tailored}.
+The state of the system is given by a two-dimensional velocity field $\vec{v}(\vec{x}) \in \mathbb{R}^{2\times N_{\text{pixels}}}$, where $N_{\text{pixels}}\simeq \mathcal{O}(10^5)$ (Fig.~\ref{fig:cylinderflow_sim}a).
 Fluid flows in from the left boundary with a constant velocity $v_0\hat{e}_x$ past a disk of unit diameter.
 At Reynolds number $\text{Re}\gtrsim 150$, the fluid undergoes periodic vortex shedding behind the disk, forming what is known as a von K\'arm\'an street.